rainbowhousedreams/rainbowhousedreams/_posts/2019-06-16-saltharvest.md

     image_path: assets/images/salt-harvest-2019/2.jpg # thumbnail (could be same as above, I believe)
     alt: "Darin emerging from the brush"
     title: "Harvesting water"
+  - url: assets/images/salt-harvest-2019/3.jpg # url for full size image
+    image_path: assets/images/salt-harvest-2019/3.jpg # thumbnail (could be same as above, I believe)
+    alt: "Darin showing off a water filter's blue plastic bag full of water"
+    title: "Water harvested!"
+  - url: assets/images/salt-harvest-2019/3a.jpg # url for full size image
+    image_path: assets/images/salt-harvest-2019/3a.jpg # thumbnail (could be same as above, I believe)
+    alt: "photo montage of grocery store salts"
+    title: "Salts we didn't harvest along the way"
+  - url: assets/images/salt-harvest-2019/4.jpg # url for full size image
+    image_path: assets/images/salt-harvest-2019/4.jpg # thumbnail (could be same as above, I believe)
+    alt: "View of ocean from the road"
+    title: "Between Whalen Island & Pacific City: Where we harvested ocean water"
+  - url: assets/images/salt-harvest-2019/5.jpg # url for full size image
+    image_path: assets/images/salt-harvest-2019/5.jpg # thumbnail (could be same as above, I believe)
+    alt: "some plants, some beach, some ocean, some sky, and the sun"
+    title: "Ocean about 13 miles from where Jacobsen harvests their salt"
+  - url: assets/images/salt-harvest-2019/6.jpg # url for full size image
+    image_path: assets/images/salt-harvest-2019/6.jpg # thumbnail (could be same as above, I believe)
+    alt: "silhouette of Darin in the ocean with a 5-gallon bucket"
+    title: "In which Darin wades into the ocean with a bucket"
+  - url: assets/images/salt-harvest-2019/7.jpg # url for full size image
+    image_path: assets/images/salt-harvest-2019/7.jpg # thumbnail (could be same as above, I believe)
+    alt: "bike, trailer, and bucket of salt loaded and ready to go.
+NO PARKING."
+    title: "Bucket of salt (and bundles of firewood from Pacific City) loaded and ready to take back to camp.
+The NO PARKING sign was great for leaning the bike against.
+We left the tiny jellyfish in the ocean."
+  - url: assets/images/salt-harvest-2019/8.jpg # url for full size image
+    image_path: assets/images/salt-harvest-2019/8.jpg # thumbnail (could be same as above, I believe)
+    alt: "Darin on the tandem with a trailer load of sticks"
+    title: "Darin went off in search of sticks in the road to fuel the fire.
+Next year, we're packing lighter and maybe researching firewood harvesting rules for that forest we biked through en route."
+  - url: assets/images/salt-harvest-2019/9.jpg # url for full size image
+    image_path: assets/images/salt-harvest-2019/9.jpg # thumbnail (could be same as above, I believe)
+    alt: "Angel holds a ladle"
+    title: "Ladling ocean into a cooking pot.
+Using a ladle means the smidge of sand stays in the bottom of the bucket.
+(The campground hosts were delighted to take our 5-gallon deli pickle bucket when we were done with it.)"
 ---

 {% include gallery caption="In which we harvest salt at the Oregon Coast" %}